angular/components/src/material/slider/slider.md

 ### Selecting a range
 A `<mat-slider>` can be converted into a range slider by projecting both a `matStartThumb` and a `matEndThumb` into it.
-Each of the thumbs has an independent value, but they won't be allowed to overlap and they're still bound by the same `min` and `max` from the slider.
+Each of the thumbs has its own value, but both are still constrained by the slider's `min` and `max` values. `matStartThumb` cannot have a value greater than `matEndThumb` and `matEndThumb` cannot have a value less than `matStartThumb`, though they both may have the same value.

 ```html
 <mat-slider>